-The inverter versions from 3.3kw to 5.0kw are equipped with two input channels (thus benefiting from two trackers for MPPT maximum power point tracking) which work independently of one another, which can be paralleled by leveraging a single MPPT.
+The inverter are equipped with two input channels (thus benefiting from two trackers for MPPT maximum power point tracking) which work independently of one another, which can be paralleled by leveraging a single MPPT.

-The input channels could be unbalanced for the UNO-DM-PLUS-5.0-QU only.
+The input channels could be unbalanced.
 Refer to the "technical data" table to further details.